cheee123/DewarpingWithCpp/README.md

 Libraries needed to be install: opencv, glfw, glm

-For glfw and glm, please download using this command:
+For glfw and glm, please download using these commands:

 ```